 Alberta, British Columbia and Nova Scotia practice designated agency and transaction brokerage.
 As real estate professionals outside of these jurisdictions do not receive education in designated agency and transaction brokerage, they must complete the Consumer Relationships e-learning course on these topics.
 The Consumer Relationships course fee is $300 and its completion must be within 120 days of RECA issuing a licence.

-You can request a review of your eligibility for labour mobility by completing an online application.
-Click here for more information.
 You can request a review of your eligibility for labour mobility by completing an online application and paying the $100 application fee.